abhinav-puls/padhai-predictionmodel/README.md

 - The API runs the transformation in-process for convenience; in production you may want to run transformation as a separate batch job and point the API directly to the resulting `artifact/test.csv`.
 - Editable install (`-e .`) allows immediate use of local changes without reinstalling.

-## Contributing
-- Fixes and improvements: fork → branch → PR.
-- Add unit tests in `tests/` and run them before submitting PRs.

-## License & contact
-- Add your preferred license file.
-- For questions about this repository, contact the author listed in `setup.py`.